Disclosure Requirements

 Disclosure of Outside Interests, Foreign Interests, Institutional Financial Interests & Outside Activity

 University Employees and University affiliates and associates, including Designated Campus Colleagues who Conduct Research at or under the auspices of the University, are responsible for making disclosures to the Responsible Outside Interests Resources.
-More information about UArizona's disclosure requirements can be found in the Conflicts of Interest & Commitment Policy.
+More information about UArizona's disclosure requirements can be found in the Conflicts of Interest & Commitment Policy

 Who must disclose?

-All Full-Time University Employees must disclose:
+All University Employees must disclose:

 • Substantial Interest